 Therefore, our communication with the Godhead should normally be directed to the Father.
 When we do so, we should pray in Jesus' name, which means by His authority.
 For our petitions to be effective, we should mention we are speaking in his name near the end of our requests (See John 14:14, 16:23, 26).

 All this is not to say that it is somehow a sin to make requests directly to Christ.
-After all, given a standard interpretation of the context and translation of the words in Hebrews 1, the righteous angels regularly bow down and worship him (Hebrews 6:1).
+After all, given a standard interpretation of the context and translation of the words in Hebrews 1, the righteous angels regularly bow down and worship him (Hebrews 1:6).
+As a member of the Godhead Jesus is worthy of worship (Revelation 5:9 - 13).
 We should not, however, make it our primary practice to make our requests toward him.